 This web page shows only a small excerpt of our Joal research.
-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Joal History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Joal History in all our PDF Extended History products and printed products wherever possible.

 Joal Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Joal include Jewell, Jewall, Jule, Joel, Jouel and others.

 Early Notables of the Joal family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Joal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Joal family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Joal or a variant listed above: Thomas and Walter Jewell settled in Virginia in 1635; Robert Jewell settled in Virginia in 1637; Thomas Jewell settled in Boston Massachusetts in 1635..